BAJAJ FINSERV DIRECT LIMITED

 FAQs

-Can I place a stop-loss order in the pre-open session?
+Are stop-loss orders allowed in the pre-open session?

 Only select stocks such as NIFTY 50 (NSE) and SENSEX 30 (BSE), along with IPOs on their listing day, are included.